DigiScore/neoscore/doc/western/multi_staff_objects.rst

 System Lines
 ------------

 A line connecting a system's staves at the start of every line can be easily drawn with the :obj:`.SystemLine` class.
+Once created, the ``SystemLine`` is drawn at the beginning of every system in the given staff group.

 .. rendered-example::